 There’s also an aromatherapy stress ball you can make yourself using a balloon, some flour and essential oils.
 Here’s the post, try it out!

 I hope one of these options will help you the way they’ve helped me.
-Check out my Mental Health posts for more posts on Anxiety and Stress reducing options.
+Check out my Body & Mind posts for more posts on Anxiety and Stress reducing options.

 Disclaimer: I am not a trained health professional.
 These are practices that have helped me personally over the years.
 If you want professional advice, seek out a health care professional.